AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 1. Update the `getAccessToken(..)` to inspect the JSON file contents and determine if it represents a Local Development Access Token or Service Credentials.
 This can be easily achieved by checking for the existence of the `.accessToken` property, which only exists for Local Development Access Token JSON.

     If Service Credentials are provided, the application generates a JWT and exchanges it with Adobe IMS for an access token.
-We use the [@adobe/jwt-auth](https://www.npmjs.com/package/@adobe/jwt-auth)'s `auth(...)` function which both generate a JWT and exchanges it for an access token in a single function call.
+Use the [@adobe/jwt-auth](https://www.npmjs.com/package/@adobe/jwt-auth)'s `auth(...)` function which generates a JWT and exchanges it for an access token in a single function call.
 The parameters to `auth(..)` method are a [JSON object comprised of specific information](https://www.npmjs.com/package/@adobe/jwt-auth#config-object) available from the Service Credentials JSON, as described below in code.

    ```javascript